Our Aim

 The Great Britain Sasakawa Foundation is now registered as a National Institute for Health and Care Research (NIHR) Non-commercial Partner organisation for the Butterfield Awards, with projects in receipt of a Butterfield Award therefore eligible for NIHR Clinical Research Network Support.

 We are excited to announce a partnership with the Society of Authors for a new prize for translations into English of Japanese-language literature.
-Winners of the Great Britain Sasakawa Foundation Translation Prize will receive £3,000, with the first prize to be announced on 7th February 2024.
-The next deadline for submissions will be 31st March 2024.
+The shortlist 2024 has been announced on 2nd December 2024.
+Winners of the Great Britain Sasakawa Foundation Translation Prize will receive £3,000, with the first prize to be announced on 12th February 2025.
+The next deadline for submissions will be 31st March 2025.
 More information here.

 Our application forms have now been updated to request all applicants identify which of the UN’s Sustainable Development Goals, their project supports.
 The 17 Sustainable Development Goals (SDGs) are an urgent call for action by all countries – developed and developing – in a global partnership for peace and prosperity for people and the planet, now and into the future.